BanuPrakash/Java/README.md

 User <---> Role as ManyToMany relationship

 ======
+Stateful: Server has client data like principle and roles stored in SecurityContext.

 * JWT needs to be added
 * Registration and Login functionalities using JSON {not using form}